Introduction

 Childhood

-Born at Rickling, near Saffron Walden in Essex, in about 1841, Edward was the son of a carpenter named Thomas and his wife, Sarah.
-His mother died when he was only eight years old.
+Edward was born around 1841 in Rickling, near Saffron Walden, Essex.
+He was the son of a carpenter named Thomas and his wife, Sarah.
+Tragically, his mother passed away when he was just eight years old.

 Marriage

-Edward was a Royal Marine gunner when he married Eliza Purchase of Hardington in 1870.
-They probably met through Eliza’s sister, Kezia, who had married James Milton, a fellow Royal Marine gunner, in 1869.
+At the time of his marriage to Eliza Purchase of Hardington in 1870, Edward was a Royal Marine gunner.
+They likely met through Eliza’s sister, Kezia, who had married James Milton, another Royal Marine gunner, in 1869.

 In April 1871, Edward was a patient at the Royal Naval Hospital, Alverstoke, while his wife stayed with her sister at Portsea.